Miłodróż

-Miłodróż is a village in the administrative district of Gmina Stara Biała, within Płock County, Masovian Voivodeship, in east-central Poland.
+Miłodróż is a village in the administrative district of Gmina Stara Biała, within Płock County, Masovian Voivodeship, in central Poland.

 Etymology

 The name Milodróz comes from the old Polish male name Milodrog.

 History

-After the Partition of the Polish–Lithuanian Commonwealth, the district was part of the area annexed by Prussia.
+After the Second Partition of Poland in 1793, the village was annexed by Prussia.
+In 1807, it became part of the short-lived Polish Duchy of Warsaw, and after the duchy's dissolution in 1815, it fell to the Russian Partition of Poland.
+Following World War I, in 1918, Poland regained independence and control of the village.

-In October 1939 the Nazi occupation transferred the district to be part of the Zichenau (region) of East Prussia.
-The area was restored to Poland following the conquests of the Red Army.
+During the German occupation in World War II, in October 1939 the occupiers transferred the village to be part of the Zichenau (region) of East Prussia.
+German occupation ended in 1945.

 In 1975–1998, the town was administratively part of the Plock province.

 At the 2011 census the population of the village was 102, and the post code is 09-412.